Arthrozene Review: Is Natural Pain Relief Possible?

 A clinical trial on this ingredient at same dosage as in Arthrozene found that it was significantly more effective than placebo at reducing pain and improving joint function.

-A medical review published in the BMC Complementary Medicine and Therapies journal analyzed data from seven clinical trials on Boswellia and pain, and concluded the following: "Based on current evidence, Boswellia and its extract may be an effective and safe treatment option for patient with [osteoarthritis]".
+A medical review published in the BMC Complementary Medicine and Therapies journal analyzed data from seven clinical trials on Boswellia and pain, and concluded the following:

 A 2014 clinical trial on healthy volunteers with joint irritation compared Mobilee with a placebo for pain management.
-The group taking Mobilee had significant pain reduction.
+The group taking Mobilee experienced significant pain reduction.
 The dosage used in the study is the exact same as that in Arthrozene.

 An animal study on chicken comb extract found similarly impressive results.
 Dogs with osteoarthritis who consumed this ingredient experienced “improvements in osteoarthritis biomarkers.”